aida-ugent/DeBayes/README.md

-The code that was used to run the experiments for "DeBayes: a Bayesian Method for Debiasing Network Embeddings", a paper that was accepted at ICML 2020.
+The code that was originally used to run the experiments for "DeBayes: a Bayesian Method for Debiasing Network Embeddings", a paper that was accepted at ICML 2020.
+Further development may be done in the future and bugs will be fixed.
+If you have any questions or concerns, feel free to report it here or send an email to 'maarten.buyl@ugent.be'.

 ## Use
 An example of how the DeBayes code can be used for the Movielens 100k dataset is given in main_example.py.
 Important functions and class constructors are also documented.
 Please take a look at the DeBayes constructor and fit function documentation!